FANSIC: a Fast ANalog SiPM Integrated Circuit for the readout of large silicon photomultipliers: Design requirements

-\paragraph{\bf Interfaces} The camera needs to perform a large amount of numerical computation to identify various types of events, therefore the analog output of the front-end needs to be converted to digital through an integrated ADC, either a commercial (such as the ADC12SJ1600 from Texas Instruments) or a custom one.
-To support both approaches, the ASIC needs to provide its output in both a single-ended and a differential form.
+The analog signal provided by the frontend ASIC needs to be digitized in order to enable the large amount of computations required to identify the different types of air showers.
+The digitization involves acquiring the signal with an analog-to-digital converter (ADC), which in this user case samples at a fixed rate of $1\,$GHz, and estimating the SiPM charge by reconstructing the area under the pulse.
+To this end, an integrated ADC, either a commercial such as the ADC12xJ1600 series from Texas Instruments, or a custom one will be employed.
+In order to accommodate ADC architectures with single-ended and differential inputs, the ASIC needs to be able to drive both single-ended and differential loads without requiring additional components.